wp-plugins/wp2yt-uploader/readme.txt

 **Insert Icons Directly Into Posts**

 **Future Development Planned**
-1. Icon Customizer
+* Icon Customizer
-2. Select color, set size, and add animations before using the code
+* Select color, set size, and add animations before using the code
-3. <a href="http://evan-herman.com/wp-svg-icon-set-1-example/">Included Icon Demo</a>
+* <a href="http://evan-herman.com/wp-svg-icon-set-1-example/">Included Icon Demo</a>

+== Demo ==

+<h3> Check out the <a href="http://evan-herman.com/wp-svg-icon-set-1-example/">demo page</a> before downloading.
+You can see all the icons that come with this plugin, and more on how to use them!</h3>

 == Installation ==